tairasu/TurtleSilicon/README.md

 1. Set "Terrain distance" as low as possible.
 This reduces the overhead stress on the CPU
 2. Turn VSync on.
 Too high fps causes the client to freeze.
    * Alternatively: Create a dxvk.conf file inside your TurtleWoW directory and enter `d3d9.maxFrameRate = 120`.
 Set it to a value of 180 or lower
+3. Turn Vertex Animation Shaders on.
+Otherwise you get graphic glitches on custom models.

 ## Build Instructions